halex5000/ld-articles/beyond the boolean/Feature Flags Beyond the Boolean.md

 Except, now I have some new problems.
 It turns out that since I can handle more complex flag types, I have scenarios where I'd like to have more then just two values.
 I need to build something to manage which variation needs to be served at any given time or for any given user.

 Also, I'd like to do more even with the simple boolean flags.
 I'd like to have more than just 100% on or 100% off.
-Progressive rollouts seem like a great time, and I'd like to take advantagte of those to ensure that our changes hold up under load or testing.
+This would allow me to things like progressive rollouts to ensure that our changes hold up under load or testing.
 On top of this, the product team reached out and they would like to manage access to beta features for some of our key customers.
 In fact, they'd like to control when a feature goes live to align it with other teams like marketing.
 They'd prefer if they didn't have to call and developer and redeploy the configs to get a feature turned on.
 Even our software engineering team is concerned that the kill switch effectively requires deploying a new config or rolling back a release anyway.

 Ok.
-So I can move the flag values out of the config and into a database or data store and then implement a management tool to allow the product team to manage changes and then I need to build a way for the production application to know when a flag is flipped so that the change is near immediate when we need to kill a feature... oh and both product and engineering management would like me to track metrics so that we can better utilize our flag system to make decisions and they are hoping to have the same performance across all users connecting globally...
+So I can move the flag values out of the config and into a database or data store and then implement a management tool to allow the product team to manage changes and then I need to build a way for the production application to know when a flag is flipped so that the change is near immediate when we need to kill a feature... oh and both product and engineering management would like me to track metrics so that we can better utilize our flag system to make decisions and...

 ![it's just a simple feature flag system](confused_meme.jpg)